lkeab/gsnet/README.md

 # GSNet: Joint Vehicle Pose and Shape Reconstruction with Geometrical and Scene-aware Supervision
-Relevant code and 3D car mesh models for the *ECCV 2020 paper* "GSNet: Joint Vehicle Pose and Shape Reconstruction with Geometrical and Scene-aware Supervision" (coming soon).
+Relevant code and 3D car mesh models for the *ECCV 2020 paper* "GSNet: Joint Vehicle Pose and Shape Reconstruction with Geometrical and Scene-aware Supervision" (under construction).

 arXiv: https://arxiv.org/abs/2007.13124